ProgrammingWarmups/www.warmups.dev/warmups/warmup1.md

   - **Notion 7**: "When code is executed, Python steps through the instructions, doing ..."
   - **Notion 8**: "Some instructions make Python read data, do calculations, and create new data."
-- Descriptions of the behavior of lines in this Python program:
+- Descriptions of the behavior of lines in this program:
   - `numbers = [2, 4, 6, 8]` creates a list that contains four numbers in it
   - `s = sum(numbers)` stores the output of `sum` in a new variable called `s`
   - `mean = s / N` divides `s` by `N` and stores the result in a new variable called `mean`